 [NOTE: This section is included solely for team inspections of materials licensees.
 The term "team inspections" is used here only for the purposes of this IMC.
 The requirements of other IMCs or IPs for team inspections or team assessments of nuclear reactors and fuel cycle facilities do not apply.]

 Regional offices shall conduct team inspections of major licensees within the region as needed.
-Regional management, in consultation with , shall decide whether to conduct a team inspection involving agencies outside the NRC (other than State radiation control agencies).
+Regional management, in consultation with MSTR, shall decide whether to conduct a team inspection involving agencies outside the NRC (other than State radiation control agencies).
 Examples where team inspections may be appropriate are:

 a.
 Routine inspections of major licensees (i.e., broad-scope academic, broad-scope medical licensees, and large processor/manufacturers).
 A team inspection should be considered when the size or complexity of operations at a broad-scope licensee goes beyond that which one or two inspectors can cover in a week.
 Team inspections are also appropriate when the team will include an expert in a specialty discipline other than health physics, such as a medical physicist, human factors specialist, fire protection specialist, engineer, or other specialized fields.